CaptTofu/moxilua/README.txt

 Prerequsites:

-- lua      - the lua language runtime/interpreter
+- lua      - the lua language runtime/interpreter, version 5.1+.
 - luarocks - the 'gem'-like system for lua.

-For example:
+For example, on Mac OSX:

 $ sudo port install lua